 Some models come pre-programmed with maps of the current "no fly" zones, which is another thing you need to be aware of regardless of whether you are flying your drone for work or play.

 1. DJI Mavic 2 Pro - Best Overall

-The top pick for 2018 is the DJI Mavic 2 Pro.
+The top pick is the DJI Mavic 2 Pro.
 This model is packed with some of the best features you will find in a UAV.